-- a) Development proposals for large-scale purpose-built shared living will be supported in Waterloo and Vauxhall only where they meet both the requirements of London Plan policy H18 and the following additional Lambeth-specific requirements: - i) a justification is made for the local need the accommodation will meet; - ii) each private unit includes at least 15m2 functional living space separate from the communal facilities; - iii) communal space meets the minimum requirements for houses in multiple occupation; and - iv) rents per room are set no higher than the mean rental level for a studio in the private rented sector in that postcode area (based on London Rent Map data). - b) A development proposal for large-scale purpose-built shared living will not be supported on public-sector land or where: - i) it would result in the loss of existing self-contained residential accommodation (C3); - ii) it is proposed on a site allocated or protected for other uses; - iii) it is proposed on a site with an extant planning permission for C3 housing; and/or - it would result in an over-concentration of similar uses, including purpose-built student accommodation, which may be detrimental to residential amenity or the balance and mix of uses in the area or place undue pressure on local infrastructure. - c) Affordable housing contributions should be made in accordance with London Plan policy H18 in the form of a single upfront payment to Lambeth based on 50 per cent discount to market value of 35 per cent of the units (or 50 per cent of the units where the London Plan threshold applies), to be secured through a section 106 legal agreement.
+- a) Development proposals for large-scale purpose-built shared living will be supported in Waterloo and Vauxhall only where they meet both the requirements of London Plan policy H16 and the following additional Lambeth-specific requirements: - i) each private unit includes at least 15m2 functional living space separate from the communal facilities; - ii) communal space meets the minimum requirements for houses in multiple occupation; and - iii) rents per room are set no higher than the mean rental level for a studio in the private rented sector in that postcode area (based on London Rent Map data). - b) A development proposal for large-scale purpose-built shared living will not be permitted on public-sector land or where: - i) it would result in the loss of existing self-contained residential accommodation (C3); - ii) it is proposed on a site allocated or protected for other uses; - iii) it is proposed on a site with an extant planning permission for C3 housing; and/or - it would result in an over-concentration of similar uses, including purpose-built student accommodation, which may be detrimental to residential amenity or the balance and mix of uses in the area or place undue pressure on local infrastructure. - c) Affordable housing contributions should be made in accordance with London Plan policy H16 in the form of a single upfront payment to Lambeth based on 50 per cent discount to market value of 35 per cent of the units (or 50 per cent of the units where the London Plan threshold applies), to be secured through a section 106 legal agreement.